 Data Field Instructions for Form Completion Event Details Conditionally required.
-If the resident was on antibiotic therapy for this specific organism at the time of transfer to your facility select "Yes", otherwise select "No". evidence of infection or colonization with this specific organism type from a previously reported LabID Event?
+If the resident was on antibiotic therapy for this specific organism at the time of transfer to your facility select "Yes", otherwise select "No".
+Documented prior evidence of infection or colonization with this specific organism type from a previously reported LabID Event?
 Non-editable.
 This is a system auto-populated field and is based on prior months LabID Events.
-"Yes" or "No" will be auto-filled by the system only, depending on whether there is prior LabID Event entered for the same organism and same patient in the prior month.
-Cannot be edited by user.
-If there is a previous LabID event for this organism type entered in NHSN in a prior month, the system will auto-populate with a "Yes."
+"Yes" or "No" will be auto-filled by the system only, depending on whether there is prior LabID Event entered for the same organism type from a previously reported LabID event for this organism type entered in NHSN in a prior month the system will auto-populate with a "Yes."
 Note: This question is not used in the categorization of C. difficile LabID Events.
 Custom Fields Labels Optional.
 Up to 50 fields may be customized for local or group use in any combination of the following formats: date (MMDDYYYY), numeric, or alphanumeric.
 Note: Each Custom Field must be set up in the Facility/Custom Options section of the NHSN application before the field can be selected for use.
 Comments Optional.
 Enter any information on the event.
 This information is not analyzed.